boosungkim/deepfiction/README.md

 The frontend will be hosted on [localhost:5173](http://localhost:5173), and the server will be hosted on [localhost:8080](http://localhost:8080).

 ### APIs
 To run this app locally, you will need an OpenAI API, Cloudinary API, and a MongoDB API.
-Make sure to acquire those APIs and store them in an `.env` file.
+Make sure to acquire those APIs and store them in an `server/.env` file.
 In the `.env` file, have:

 ```
 OPENAI_API_KEY=...